Mouse Arm Syndrome Exercises: Relieve Pain and Get Back to Work Feeling Good

 5. Return to flat hand

-Do this today: Set a phone timer for 45 minutes.
-When it goes off, do the tendon glide sequence before doing anything else.
+Do this today: Set a 45-minute timer.
+When it goes off, do the tendon glide sequence before you continue work.

 Shoulder and Neck Releases to Ease Upper-Body Tension

 Doorway pec stretch: Stand in a doorway, place one forearm on the frame with your elbow at 90°, and lean your body gently forward.
 Hold 30 seconds.
-Try the arm at different heights to hit different fibers across the chest and front shoulder.
+Try the arm at different heights to target different fibers.

 Strengthening Exercises to Build Long-Term Resilience

 Stretching relieves existing tension.
-Strengthening prevents it from rebuilding.
-Weak shoulder stabilizers and upper back muscles force your smaller forearm and wrist muscles to compensate, which is a primary driver of mouse arm syndrome relapse.
+Strengthening helps prevent it from rebuilding.
+Weak shoulder stabilizers and upper-back muscles can push more work into the smaller forearm and wrist tissues, which is why symptoms often relapse.

-A comprehensive workplace exercise study found that office workers who completed a structured strengthening program reported meaningful reductions in musculoskeletal pain and improved functional capacity over 12 weeks.
+A workplace strengthening program study found that office workers who followed a structured strengthening routine reported meaningful reductions in musculoskeletal pain and improved functional capacity over time.
+If you're ready to switch, consider the Contour RollerMouse Pro.

-Sidelying external rotation: Lie on your side, elbow bent at 90°, holding a light weight (0.5–2 lbs).
+Sidelying external rotation: Lie on your side, elbow bent at 90°, holding a light weight.
 Rotate your forearm upward, then lower slowly.
 Do 15–20 reps, 2 sets per side.
-This directly strengthens the rotator cuff muscles that stabilize your shoulder during mouse use.

 Prone T and I raises: Lie face down on a bed or mat.
-For the "T," extend arms out to the sides with thumbs pointing up, lift slightly off the surface, and hold 2 seconds.
+For the "T," extend arms out to the sides with thumbs up, lift slightly, and hold 2 seconds.
 For the "I," extend arms straight overhead.
 Do 15–20 reps of each.
-These activate the lower trapezius and rhomboids, which pull your shoulders back and reduce forward rounding.

 Resistance band rows: Anchor a light resistance band at chest height.
-Pull both handles toward your lower ribs, squeezing your shoulder blades together.
+Pull both handles toward your lower ribs while squeezing shoulder blades together.
 Do 15–20 reps.
-This counters the forward-hunched posture that worsens mouse shoulder.

-Do this today: Start with just the prone T raises.
-Two sets of 15 reps takes under 5 minutes and you'll feel the difference in your upper back posture immediately.
+Do this today: Start with prone T raises.
+Two sets of 15 reps takes under 5 minutes and can help counter the rounded posture that worsens reach strain.

 How to Build a Daily Desk Exercise Routine That Actually Sticks

-• Morning (before you start work): Pec doorway stretch + shoulder circles + wrist rotations, 3 minutes
+• Morning (before work): doorway pec stretch + shoulder circles + wrist rotations, 3 minutes

-• Lunch: Sidelying external rotation or resistance band rows, 5 minutes
+• Lunch: external rotation or band rows, 5 minutes

-Do this today: Pick one break slot from the list above and set a recurring calendar alert for it.
-Start with just that one.
-Add a second slot after 5 days.
+Do this today: Pick one break slot and set a recurring calendar alert for it.
+Start with one, then add a second slot after a few days.

 Why Exercises Alone Are Not Enough — Fix Your Setup Too